MahmoudAhmed0528/Book-Search-Engine-GraphQL/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/MahmoudAhmed0528/Book-Search-Engine-GraphQL`
-2. Navigate to the project directory: `cd book-search-app`
+2. Navigate to the project directory: `cd Book-Search-Engine-GraphQL`
-3. Install dependencies for the frontend and backend:
+3. Install dependencies for the frontend and backend:`npm install`
-   `cd Book-Search-Engine-GraphQL`
-   `npm install`
 4. Set up environment variables:

 - Create a `.env` file in the `server` directory and add